StuartJ250/d288-back-end-programming/README.md

 If you need additional support, please navigate to the course page and reach out to your course instructor.
 ## FUTURE USE
 Take this opportunity to create or add to a simple resume portfolio to highlight and showcase your work for future use in career search, experience, and education!

+A.   Create a new Java project using Spring Initializr:
+- Created Java project with Spring Initializr using Spring Data JPA, Rest Repositories, MySQL Driver, and Lombok dependencies

+B.   Create your subgroup and project by logging into GitLab using the web link provided and do the following:
+- Ran Pipeline on GitLab and cloned project to IDE
+- Created working_branch branch from main
+- Added Spring Project files to working_branch
+- Updated application.properties with provided file

+C.   Construct four new packages, one for each of the following: controllers, entities, dao, and services.
+The packages will need to be used for a checkout form and vacations packages list.
+- Created controllers package in com.example.demo
+- Created entities package in com.example.demo
+- Created dao package in com.example.demo
+- Created services package in com.example.demo
+- Created config package in com.example.demo
+- added RestDataConfig.java file to config package

+Note: The packages should be on the same level of the hierarchy.

+Note: Construct a package named config and copy the RestDataConfig.java provided in the laboratory environment to the package.
+Modify it so that the package and imports have the correct package and import addresses.
+Copy the application.properties file that is provided in the laboratory environment into your application properties resource file.